ni/nimble/packages/nimble-components/src/select/specs/filerable-select-hld.md

 Since the input for the filter is devoid of interaction semantics we find in the `NimbleTextField` (notably no green underline that appears on hover/focus), we will instead use a minimally styled native `input` element.

+#### Accessibility

+The accessibility tree will report that the search `input` element should have its own `focus` styling, however this should not be necessary, as the existence of the popup should provide the necessary focus hint to the user.
+Hiding the `input` from the accessibility tree using `aria-hidden` seems to be strongly discouraged, and setting its `role` to `presentation` is not allowed.

 ### Future considerations

+#### Grouping

 One feature that we intend to add to the `Select` is the ability to specify "groups" of options, where each group will have non-selectable header text followed by the options under that group.
 Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single boolean attribute to enable filtering.